Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 1. Create a well-designed lawyer resume

 When you’re writing a lawyer resume, first impressions count.
-Just as you wouldn’t show up at a job interview in old sweatpants, you don’t want to distribute a resume that’s disorganized, haphazard, or out of date.
+Just as you wouldn’t show up at a legal job interview in old sweatpants, you don’t want to distribute a resume that’s disorganized, haphazard, or out of date.

 While the content of your resume is obviously important, it’s critical that your lawyer resume looks professional, too.
 A simple, easy-to-read design that’s laid out with the user experience in mind goes a long way—and, at the very least, it ups your chances of your resume being read.

 Spending hours agonizing over how to lay out your lawyer resume like a pro isn’t an effective use of time.
 No one expects you to be a graphic designer, so use tools to help.
-Free design software like Canva can provide professional resume templates—making it easy to give your resume a polished look to grab a potential employer’s attention.
+Free design software like Canva can provide professional resume templates—making it easy to give your legal resume a polished look to grab a potential employer’s attention.

 2. Start with your lawyer profile or summary statement